-EPA may conduct data quality reviews of Form R or Form A Certification Statement submissions.
+EPA may conduct data quality reviews of Form R or Form A Certification Statement submissions and documentation used for calculating release quantities.
 An essential component of this process involves reviewing a facility's records for accuracy and completeness.
 EPA recommends that facilities keep a record for those EPCRA Section 313 chemicals for which they did not file EPCRA Section 313 reports.